nas5w/typeofnan-javascript-quizzes/content/questions/delete-object-properties/index.md

 <!-- explanation -->

-Use the JavaScript [delete operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete) to remove a property from an object.
+You can use the JavaScript [delete operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete) to remove a property from an object.

 Both option A and D will give TypeError, because neither `car.delete` nor `car.color.delete` is a function.